slackhq/keeper/README.md

 A Gradle plugin that infers Proguard/R8 keep rules for androidTest sources.

-Keeper into Proguard/R8 to add extra keep rules based on what androidTest classes use from the target app's sources.
+Keeper hooks into Proguard/R8 to add extra keep rules based on what androidTest classes use from the target app's sources.
 This is necessary because the Android Gradle Plugin (AGP) does not currently factor in androidTest usages of target app sources when running the minification step, which can result in runtime errors if APIs used by tests are removed.